Are They Enough to Assess Diversity, Equity and Inclusion Progress in a Workplace? Is diversity,…

 - Conduct focus group research to develop key themes and issues.
 One focus group included staff and faculty; the second group was a racially homogeneous group of fifteen students.
 The focus group participants represented diversity in gender, age, undergraduate and graduate status and group affiliations.

-- Administer the Spectra Diversity and Inclusion Profile™ to all staff and faculty to gain insight into three areas:
+- Administer the Spectra Diversity Inclusion Assessment™ to all staff and faculty to gain insight into three areas:

 - How management sees itself and is seen by others regarding diversity and inclusions